Exchange Rate Volatility

 - Businesses and investors use hedging strategies like forwards and options to mitigate volatility risk.

-- Central banks may intervene in forex markets to stabilize excessive volatility.
+- Central banks may intervene in forex markets to stabilize excessive volatility and protect economic health.

 FAQs